 "Shit!
 Not now!"

 The reptile closed the distance within seconds and pounced on the small human, pinning him down under its weight.
 Lester yelled aloud as the monster's hooked claws dug into his arms, staining them with his blood.

 Sean immediately turned around and tossed his lantern at the beast.
 It struck its target dead in the side of the head just as it was about to take a bite of his brother.
 The reptilian creature hissed and got off Lester in its daze.
 Sean quickly interposed himself between him and the monster.
 All that separated him from his adversary was the dull, rusted sword in his hands.

 The reptile shook its head and faced the larger human.
 It crept in circles around Sean, globs of saliva dripped down its long, pointed teeth.
 Lester looked beside him and tried reaching for his pistol, but a sharp jolt of pain surged through his arm the moment he stretched it.
 He let out a groan and looked at his brother.
 All he could do was watch Sean follow the hissing beast's movements, adamantly keeping himself between them.

 Sean's heart raced in his chest.
 Torrents of sweat trickled down his forehead, mingling with blood and dirt.
 Why did it happen?
 How could what started as an ordinary day come to this?

-The skinnier trucker couldn't help laughing out loud.
-The three entered then began carrying their load to the storage room.
-In the shop proper, several large-bore rifles were lined on the walls, along with shotguns with an unusually large barrel, not unlike a blunderbuss.
-Huge hollow-point cartridges and shotgun shells filled with tons of tiny pellets were on display on shelves.
+Before long, Sean entered one of the shops in the Lower Tier.
+Inside said shop, a few large-bore rifles were lined on the walls, along with shotguns with an unusually large barrel, not unlike a blunderbuss.
+Huge hollow-point cartridges and shotgun shells filled with tons of tiny pellets were also on display on shelves.
 At the counter, a man talked to a short man, holding one of the big rifles in his hands.

 "Are you sure about this?" asked the customer.